 Both are fine!

 Yes, even though my licensure has "marriage" in the title, I am a relationship therapist.
-I help people with any of the important relationships in their lives.
+I help people with the important relationships in their lives.

 Yes, I do see people individually.